 Converting PDF to CSV isn’t just about formatting.
 It helps in real-life situations where clean, editable data is a must.
 Here are some common use cases where this comes in handy:

 If you're a freelancer, managing money can get messy.
-Converting your PDF bank statements to CSV helps you organize payments, client names, and spending.
+Converting your PDF to CSV helps you organize payments, client names, and spending.
 You can sort by project, check dates, or filter categories.
 This makes it easy to track your income and prepare financial reports without digging through non editable documents.

 Running a small business?
 You need clean transaction records.
 With CSV files, you can upload data directly into accounting software.
 It saves time, reduces manual errors, and keeps your finances organized.
 Whether it’s invoices, payments, or taxes, converting PDFs to CSV makes your bookkeeping smoother and more efficient every month.